Rct567/FrequencyMan/README.md

 As an Anki plugin, __FrequencyMan__ goal is to optimize your Anki learning journey by allowing you to intelligently __sort your new cards__ in a personalized way.

-The order in which you study your cards has a major influence on how fast you can progress.
-Which order would be perfect for your decks?

 Please note: this plugin is a __WORK IN PROGRESS__.
 Don't use it on your main profile!

 ## Features